Michael Nyuis Scholarship

 2020 Applications Available as of Sep 2019

 Riders must be between 14-25 years old and must submit a letter of recommendation from a well known individual in the equestrian field.

 About The Scholarship

-The Michael Nyuis Scholarships are intended to offer support for young riders who have the passion and drive for pursuing a career in the equestrian field and competing, but lack the financial resources to do so consistently throughout the year.
+The Michael Nyuis Scholarships are intended to offer support for young riders who have the passion and drive to compete but lack the financial resources to do so consistently throughout the year.
 Up to four total scholarships will be awarded, including one for a Canadian rider, and recipients will be selected based on their commitment and dedication to the sport.

+Competitive young riders age 14 – 25 are encouraged to apply.
+Applicants must submit a written application, a letter of recommendation from an industry professional, and two videos, one explaining why they should receive the scholarship and the other showcasing their best riding skills.
 The scholarships consist of $6500 per rider in credit to be used at West Palms Events horse shows.
-Scholarship winners must commit to eight hours of volunteer work for West Palms Events and must blog about their horse show experiences.
-Competitive young riders age 14 – 25 are encouraged to apply.
-Applicants must submit a written application, two videos, and a letter of recommendation from an industry professional.
+Winners must commit to eight hours of volunteer work for West Palms Events and must blog about their horse show experiences.

 Scholarship Application Form

 If you’ve got questions about the scholarship program, you can email us: [email protected]

 Before You Begin